dotnet/docfx/.github/CONTRIBUTING.md

 ## Requesting Features

 Your comments and feedbacks are important to us.
-We want to hear from you to continously improve this project!
+We want to hear from you to continuously improve this project!

 Before you create a new issue, search in the [issues](https://github.com/dotnet/docfx/issues) page to see if the idea has already been presented.
-Partitipate in the discussion with friendly and relavant comments, or simply add your reactions (👍 👎) in place.
+Participate in the discussion with friendly and relavant comments, or simply add your reactions (👍 👎) in place.

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 +For more information see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).